AMM1902/library-system/README.md

 ## Usage
 - Run `Main.java` under [src/library](./src/library/) in your IDE to start the program.

-  > Note: To borrow books, you need to have a member ID.

 ## Project Members
 - [Aung Myat Min](https://github.com/AMM1902)
 - Saw Mya San Aung